InfernoCycle/Adams-Video-Player/README.md

 # Adams-Video-Player
 Simple Cool Video Player that I made for fun.

+#NOTICE
+This repository is now abandoned.
+Please use my updated media player at this link [here](https://github.com/InfernoCycle/InfernoMultiMediaPlayer)

 ## Getting Started
 1. Download the [zip folder]() and extract contents.
 2. Go into extracted folder and find exe file.